Homepage

 Rise to Teach is a partnership initiative between PCC, Portland State University (PSU), Portland Public Schools (PPS), and Beaverton School District (BSD).
 With a special focus on recruiting culturally diverse, underrepresented students to the teaching profession, the program offers a supported, affordable college pathway to a career as a licensed K-12 teacher.

 The program offers full-time students committed to a teaching career a tuition-free path to a bachelor’s degree, starting at PCC and finishing at PSU.
 Students could complete either PSU’s elementary education, SPED, or bilingual teacher bachelor’s degree programs leading to a teaching license.
-I they are interested in teaching other subjects, they can apply to PSU’s one-year Graduate Teacher Education Program, which offers 50% tuition assistance for the completion of a master’s degree, and earn their teaching license.
+If they are interested in teaching at the middle or high school level, they can apply to PSU’s Graduate Teacher Education Program with Rise to Teach offering 50% tuition assistance for the completion of a master’s degree.
 After successfully completing their degree, students commit to applying for a teaching position at either PPS or BSD.
 Scholarships are annually renewable, based on students meeting program requirements and available funding.

 What does it mean to be a part of the Rise to Teach program?